 Scholarships are an excellent opportunity to make a positive impact and support the objectives and mission of your nonprofit.
 This is particularly true if your organization’s mission is primarily educational in nature.
 But the benefits aren’t exclusive to educational nonprofits.
-And, there can be IRS compliance issues for your organization if your program isn’t set up properly, so getting it right is vitally important.
+And, there can be IRS compliance issues for your nonprofit if your program isn’t set up properly, so getting it right is vitally important.

-2. Define eligibility rules in compliance with IRS requirements.
+Define eligibility rules in compliance with IRS requirements.
 To start, eligibility criteria must be broad enough to serve a public interest.
-But, you can limit the eligible group to the people you wish to serve with your scholarship, such as residents of a city or state.
+You can limit the eligible group to the people you wish to serve with your scholarships, such as residents of a city or state.
 To show that your program doesn’t create unfair advantages, you should also include a plan to publicize your scholarship to reach those who are eligible.
-Rules about defining scholarship eligibility vary depending on the type of organization awarding the funds.
-It’s essential to understand and comply with all regulations.